cptntotoro/cptntotoro/README.md

 I used to work as a Marketing Specialist at software companies (SaaS), but a few years ago I started to pursue my childhood dream of becoming a programmer.

 ## 🌐 Socials:
-I'm a proud Top 7 Writer of 2021 and Moderator on dev.to and a writer for a few Medium publications:
+I'm a proud Top 7 Writer of 2021 and Moderator on dev.to and writer for a few Medium publications:
 <br>
 [![dev.to](https://img.shields.io/badge/Dev.to-12100E?logo=dev.to&logoColor=white)](https://dev.to/coffeestasia)
 [![Medium](https://img.shields.io/badge/Medium-12100E?logo=medium&logoColor=white)](https://medium.com/@https://medium.com/@coffeestasia)